EECS-448-Battleship/project-1/documentation/README.md

     - Also used under the terms of the MIT license.
     - https://code.garrettmills.dev/garrettmills/vues6
 - Sound effects obtained from https://www.zapsplat.com and used with permission.
+- Button animations obtained from https://codepen.io/atloomer and used with permission.
+- HR line animations obtained from https://codepen.io/Grienauer and used with permission.

 ## Contributors
 - Lucas Brakenridge